Policy last updated

 The Disability Inclusion Profile meeting

-The profile is completed through a structured meeting with the student’s student support group (SSG), which is led by a trained Disability Inclusion Facilitator (facilitator).
 During the meeting, the facilitator supports the SSG members to work together to complete the profile.
 This includes agreeing on the indicative levels of adjustment needed for the student’s participation and learning at school.
-Indicative levels of adjustment are subject to the moderation and quality assurance processes.
-Refer to: Moderation and quality assurance of the Disability Inclusion ProfileExternal Link .
+Indicative levels of adjustment are subject to change to ensure the profile’s levels of adjustments match the adjustments in place as demonstrated in supporting information.
+Moderation and quality assurance processes are in place to ensure the profile outcome is accurate and consistent across the state.
+Refer to: Moderation and quality assurance of the Disability Inclusion .

-The Disability Inclusion Profile (DOCX)External Link structures this discussion.
+The Disability Inclusion Profile structures this discussion.

 The Guidance tab provides more information on roles and responsibilities of profile meeting attendees.